The Beatles Threadology

 Ax wrote (a couple of years ago!!)

-It's probably my favourite Beatles song, and what's even better is that in our wind band beatles medley arrangement the French horns get the first 8 or so bars as a solo"Something" is just an amazing song.
-Anything you can riff on like that and have it still work is a classic.
+It's probably my favourite Beatles song, and what's even better is that in our wind band beatles medley arrangement the French horns get the first 8 or so bars as a solo :love:

 There is magic in long-distance friendships.
 They let you relate to other human beings in a way that goes beyond being physically together and is often more profound.